Jxyme/spotehfi-ahk/README.md

 ### User Settings

-spotehfi-ahk has a few user settings which can be accessed via the :gear:.
+Spotehfi-ahk has a few user settings which can be accessed via the :gear:.
 These settings are saved in `Settings.ini`.

 #### Colours